-3.1.6 Columns (15) to (18): order of selection: The procedure of sample selection for schedules 29.1, 29.2, 1.0 and 1.2 will be exactly the same as in the rural sector.
+3.1.6 Columns (15) to (18) : order of selection : The procedure of sample selection for schedules 29.1, 29.2, 1.0 and 1.2 will be exactly the same as in the rural sector.
 A combined sample of 4 households will be selected for schedules 29.1 and 29.2 from the S.T. households out of which the households of odd orders of selection (1,3) will be surveyed for schedule 29.1 and the rest, for schedule 29.2.
-Similarly a combined sample of 8 households will be selected for schedules 1.0 and 1.2 and then households will be selected for schedules 1.0 and 1.2 and then households will be selected for schedule 1.2, in the remaining ones.
+Similarly a combined sample of 8 households will be selected for schedules 1.0 and 1.2 and then households will be selected for schedules 1.0 and 1.2 and then households will be selected for schedules 1.0 will be canvassed in the households with order of selection 1 and 5 and schedule 1.2, in the remaining ones.
 The individual orders of selection will be entered against the respective sample households in the column of the schedule for which each has been selected.